30 Participants Needed

 The trial requires that you stop taking selective serotonin re-uptake inhibitors (SSRIs) at least 14 days before joining, and norfluoxetine 21 days before.
 You also cannot participate if you are currently taking linezolid.

-Is methylene blue safe for use in humans?
+Is there any evidence suggesting that methylene blue is likely to be safe for humans?

 SM